fernandezpablo85/notebook_convert/README.md

 ## Motivation

-- We ❤️ Jupyter Notebooks

-- Jupyter Notebooks are a great tool for doing data analysis
+- ✅ Jupyter Notebooks are a great tool for doing data analysis

-- You should treat them like code and keep them safe and available on a git repository
+- ✅ You should treat them like code and keep them safe and available on a git repository

-- Jupyter Notebooks format is not so great for doing code reviews or PRs
+- ⚠️ Jupyter Notebooks format is not so great for doing __code reviews__ or PRs

-- Jupyter Notebook default format is not the best for communicating with less code-literate teams
+- ⚠️ Jupyter Notebook default format is not the best for __communicating__ with less code-literate teams

 ## How to solve this with a commit hook

 This commit hook does a couple of things for you:

-- Lets you choose from a set of available __formats__ (currently Markdown and PDF)
+- Lets you choose from a set of available __formats__ (currently Markdown, ReStructuredText and PDF)

 - When committing your notebook, it __checks__ that it has an up to date companion format file